byron1st/git-tag-similarity/README.md

 - Compare any two Git tags in a repository
 - Calculate similarity score based on shared commit history
+- Filter comparisons by specific directories or paths
 - Show commits unique to each tag
 - Display detailed commit information
+- Automated CI/CD with GitHub Actions

 ## Installation